Prey

 Corvo Attano might have had plenty of mystic powers to choose from, but Morgan's abilities are grounded in science.
 As long as you're happy sticking a giant needle into your skull to unlock them, anyway.

-These Neuromods will eventually give you a range of skills, both human and alien, but my demo session stuck to more realistic ones - like being able to hack turrets and PCs, the strength to move larger objects, and the know-how to dismantle the junk and detritus you pick up and turn it into something useful.
+You’re limited to more scientific abilities at the outset, but scan enough Typhon and you’ll gain access alien powers as well.
+Still, being able to hack turrets and the workstations of your colleagues, or the know-how to dismantle the junk and detritus you pick up and turn it into something useful, has its uses.

 Prey is packed full of things to pick up, fiddle with and collect.
 It's what makes the Mimics so scary, but it's also a goldmine for anyone that can turn a few frayed wires and circuit boards into a weaponised glue gun.